Summary

 The Volvo XC60 is a medium-sized premium SUV/crossover, built on the same platform as its 60-series siblings, the S60 saloon and V60 estate.
 The current model is the second generation of XC60, and was launched in the summer of 2017.

-A pair of plug-in hybrid options were added to the range since launch, and have received higher scores than the regular petrol and diesel versions of the Volvo XC60 since joining the range.
-As of January 2025, the XC60 holds a New Car Expert Rating of A, with a score of 71%.
+These plug-in hybrid options have received higher scores than the regular petrol and diesel versions of the Volvo XC60 since joining the range.
+As of October 2025, the XC60 holds a New Car Expert Rating of B, with a score of 67%.

 The Volvo XC60 range has been particularly praised for its exterior and interior design, class-leading safety standards and comfort.
 However, its driving experience is not considered as enjoyable as some rivals.